LACMA

 Curatorial Notes

 In the region of Michoacán, in west-central Mexico, inlaid lacquered objects belonged to an ancient and refined tradition.
-When the Spaniards arrived in the 1500s, Indigenous artists adapted the technique to new types of artifacts.
+After the Spaniards arrived in the 1500s, Indigenous artists adapted the technique to new types of artifacts.
 The inflow of Asian objects and the European craze for lacquer (chinoiserie and japanning) inspired local artists to create their own versions, garnering fervent admiration.
+The town of Pátzcuaro was an acclaimed production center for fine lacquerware.

 Provenance